bigdata-i523/hid332/notebook.md

 * 11/20/17 - 11/27/17 Continue to write paper for final project
 * 11/28/17 - 12/03/17 Continue to write paper for final project
 * 12/03/17  Submitted final project paper
+* 12/07/17 - 12/08/17 Checked to make sure that my paper was in proceedings.
+Made some corrections to paper bibliography related infom based upon error info in proceedings file.

 # Assignments